-In Ede v.
-The Swatch Group Ltd., ARB No. 05-053, ALJ Nos.
-2004-SOX-68 and 69 (ARB June 27, 2007), the ARB dismissed the complaint where the complainant worked solely for foreign subsidiaries of the respondent in Switzerland, Hong Kong and Singapore, never worked for the respondent within the U.S., and the adverse employment actions at issue occurred outside the U.S. The ARB, following Carnero, reasoned that Section 806 does not protect employees who work exclusively outside the United States.
+Second, in Ede, the ARB dismissed a complaint because the complainant worked solely for foreign subsidiaries of the respondent in Switzerland, Hong Kong and Singapore, never worked for the respondent within the U.S., and the adverse employment actions at issue occurred outside the United States.
+The ARB, following Carnero, reasoned that Section 806 does not protect employees who work exclusively outside the United States.